jgerstmayr/EXUDYN/docs/RST/FurtherNotes.rst

   ModuleNotFoundError: No module named 'tkinter'

-  |  →  see installation instructions to install missing Python modules,  :ref:`sec-install-installinstructions`\ .
+  |  →  see installation instructions to install missing Python modules, Section :ref:`sec-install-installinstructions`\ .

 +  Problems with \ **tkinter**\ , especially on MacOS: